-However, the best way to make sure your skin is getting the proper benefits from niacinamide is to apply it topically.
+However, the best way to ensure your skin gets the proper benefits from niacinamide is to apply it topically.

 There isn’t one correct answer to this question.
 If you’re using pure solutions, you can apply them twice a day.
-If, however, you’re using niacinamide in a serum, then it’s best to follow instructions.
-Some serums shouldn’t be applied in the morning, so you’ll want to stick to applying it at night time.
+If, however, you’re using topical niacinamide in a serum, it’s best to follow the instructions.
+Some serums shouldn’t be applied in the morning, so you’ll want to apply them at night.

-In terms of products that have many ingredients, how can you pick one that contains a high amount of niacinamide if it’s not acknowledged?
-The answer is simple: just look at how far up in the ingredients list it appears.
-If you want higher concentrations, it should be close to the top of the list.
+Always look at how far up in the ingredients list niacinamide appears.
+If the product contains higher concentrations, it should be close to the top of the list.

-We’ve enumerated so many benefits that come from incorporating niacinamide in your skincare routine.
-But are there any possible side-effects from applying niacinamide topically?
+We’ve discussed the many skin benefits of incorporating niacinamide into your skincare routine.
+But are there any side effects from applying niacinamide topically?

-It’s a safe ingredient to use on your skin, that’s a fact.
-But, just in case, if you have sensitive skin, you should do a patch test before applying it all over your face.
-Simply add a small amount of the ingredient on one area on your face for a couple of days and notice if there are any adverse reactions.
-If there aren’t, proceed to put it all over your face.
+Although it's safe to use, sensitive skin types should do a patch test before applying it all over their face.
+Simply add a small amount of the ingredient to one area, leave it for a couple of days, and see if there are any adverse reactions.
+If there aren’t, you're good to go!